Can Massage Therapy Help Sciatica Pain?

 - Muscle weakness in one or both legs

-Sciatica pain can range from a dull ache to a sharp searing pain that radiates into your lower back and down your legs.
+Pain from Sciatica can range from a dull ache to a sharp searing pain that radiates into your lower back and down your legs.
 It is often worse when standing or sitting still, especially for extended periods of time.
 If you are suffering from any of these symptoms, it’s important to see your primary care physician or book an appointment at Narayan Wellness to make sure that what you are feeling is actually sciatica nerve pain.

 How To Treat Sciatica